bisqwit/that_terminal/doc/escapes.md

   even if the target row is even farther outside the window.

 No cursor movement command allows the cursor to leave the *screen*.
-However, as an exception, the cursor is allowed to sit on the rightmost edge of the screen, outside the visible area.
+However, as an exception, after printing, the cursor is allowed to temporarily sit on the rightmost edge of the screen, outside the visible area.
 Printing anything there will invoke an automatic linefeed.
+For the purposes of cursor movement commands, the cursor is still inside the visible area.

 None of the commands move the cursor unless explicitly specified.
 This is important to note especially with the scrolling,